Episode Transcript

 I will I will text you after I'm done reading.

-I want you to know my thoughts, all right, Thal,
+I want you to know my thoughts, all right, Thal

-thank you for coming on, love you and I will
+Thank you for coming on, love you and I will

 see you soon you too, yeah.

-Speaker 3 (51:29):
+Speaker 6 (51:29):

 Speaker 1 (51:45):

-It's the Queen Extreme podcast.
+It's the Queen Extreme Podcast.
 It's the Queen of Extreme.

-Speaker 3 (51:49):
+Speaker 6 (51:49):

-Letting on the Scene franc Scene Podcast.
+lettend on the Scene franc Scene Podcast.
+What you mean,

-the beginning of time.
-Odds here our Heart Radio, shine
+Odds here our Heart Radio, shine only ahead and tell